 But if you have a large-scale ecommerce business, then BigCommerce’s retail features justify the price.
 After all, it’s one of the few website builders designed to handle large amounts of commerce.

 We’ve discussed most of what sets BigCommerce apart.
 But before you buy, let’s look at a couple other factors you should consider in any online store builder.

 Don’t worry if you’re not an SEO pro—search engine optimization (SEO) just helps your website appear higher in search engine results when someone searches for content related to your site.

-While WordPress reigns supreme for SEO features, we did find that BigCommerce has some pretty capable SEO itself.
+While Wordpress reigns supreme for SEO features, we did find that BigCommerce has some pretty capable SEO itself.
 It allows you to customize your page titles, meta descriptions (brief summaries of your page), and URLs.
 All of this makes it easy to include relevant keywords so search engines know what your website is all about.

 BigCommerce also allows for 301 redirects, which lets you redirect one URL to another without much effect on your search engine ranking.
-And it can generate XML sitemaps, which helps search engines find your pages (even as you update them) so they get included in results.
+And it can generate XML sitemaps, which help search engines find your pages (even as you update them) so they get included in results.

 So although BigCommerce doesn’t have the best SEO support we’ve seen, it definitely has enough for the average user.